rosecodym/space-boundary-tool/README.txt

 Boost 1.47 - retrievable from http://www.boost.org/.
 While SBT requires two Boost binaries, they are provided in /dependencies, so you just need to get the header-only libraries.
 LEDA - retrievable from http://www.algorithmic-solutions.com/leda/index.htm.
 Only the free edition has been tested with SBT.

 Once you have these installed, you'll need to configure their locations in any unmanaged projects you wish to build.
 This probably means these projects: Core, Core Tests, Ifc Adapter.
 The properties to set are in Configuration Properties > SBT Dependencies.
 After doing so, everything* should build.
+(Do not enclose any paths you specify in quotation marks; doing so may break the build.)

 Direct questions to sbt-support@lbl.gov.